CharlieKarafotias/tmgr/README.md

 ### Status Command

 The status command provides the user with the internal workings of the CLI.
 This includes information about the following:
-- The current working directory
+- State Manager variables:
     - The location of the database folder
+    - The current database selected
 - The total amount of tasks in the current database
 - More to come as development progresses